Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

                         because a healthy operating temperature depends on the drive model and on where the array stands.
 Example:
                         `--critical-temperature=50`
-  --device-id DEVICE_ID
+  --critical-health-mark CRIT_HEALTH_MARK
+                        CRIT threshold for the health score of a disk, as a Nagios range.
+The appliance scores a disk from 0 to 100, where 100 is a disk with nothing wrong with it.
+                        Flash media report 255 instead, which is a "not applicable" marker and is never compared.
+Off by default, so an update cannot start alerting on a fleet nobody has looked at yet.
+65: is what field practice suggests.
+Example: `--critical-health-mark=65:` --critical-wear CRIT_WEAR
+                        CRIT threshold for the wear of a disk, as a Nagios range in percent of its service life used up.
+Spinning media report -1 instead and are never compared.
+Off by default.
+Example: `--critical-wear=90` --device-id DEVICE_ID
                         Huawei OceanStor Dorado API device ID.
 Optional: the appliance reports its own at login, so this is only